 This drag reduction on the golf ball increases the carry that most amateurs desperately need to improve their average distance.

-A well-made reduced spin golf ball utilizes dimples to increase forgiveness while allowing the ball to maintain a low, piercing flight that extends driving distance and improves consistency.
+A well-made reduced spin golf ball utilizes dimples to increase forgiveness while maintaining a low, piercing flight that extends driving distance and improves consistency.

 Price